 Drs.
 Nelson and Golightly are leading efforts to begin enrollment of new participants, in order to address naturally-occurring attrition as well as to also include a younger cohort of participants, starting at age 35.
 This new cohort in Johnston County will include White, African American, and for the first time, Hispanic men and women.

-Read more about the Johnston County Osteoarthritis Project.
+Read more about the Johnston County Osteoarthritis Project via this link.